imp2002/imp2002/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Algorithm and Front.
+- 🌱 I’m currently learning ssm.
+- 🔭 Preparing for XCPC.

 <!--
 **imp2002/imp2002** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.